 3.3 Data analysis

-Confirmatory factor analysis (CFA) was performed on this study’s scales to establish their discriminant validity, following the procedure advanced by Brooke, Russell, and Price (1988).
+Confirmatory factor analysis (CFA) was performed on this study’s scales to establish their discriminant validity, following the procedure advanced by Brooke et al. (1988).
 Further, we also checked for the heterotrait-monotrait (HTMT) ratio criterion to establish discriminant validity (Henseler et al., 2015).
 HTMT is the average of the Heterotrait-Heteromethod correlations (i.e., the correlations of indicators across constructs measuring different phenomena) relative to the average of the Monotrait-Heteromethod correlations (i.e., the correlations of indicators within the same construct).
-The HTMT should be significantly lesser than one (ideally less than 0.85) to discriminate between two factors (Henseler et al., 2015).
-The research hypotheses were analyzed using hierarchical linear modeling (HLM) (Bryk & Randenbush, 1992, pp. 84-86).
-This is because of the nature of the samples, which included teachers from nine schools in the first survey and teachers from 10 schools in the second survey.
-The advantage of HLM is that it allows for the control of variance among different schools (Bryk & Raudenbush, 1992).
+The HTMT should be significantly less than one (ideally less than 0.85) to discriminate between two factors (Henseler et al., 2015).
+The research hypotheses were analyzed using hierarchical linear modeling (HLM) (Bryk & Randenbush, 1992).
+This is because of the nature of the samples that included teachers from nine schools in the first survey and teachers from 10 schools in the second.
+The advantage of HLM is that it allows for controlling variance among different schools (Bryk & Raudenbush, 1992).

 4. Results

 The results of the CFA for each scale are presented in Table 1 (for the first survey) and Table 2 (for the second survey).
 As shown, we compared the fit of a four-factor model for perceived obligations to the alternative fit of a one-factor model.
 The findings demonstrated the superiority of the four-factor model over the one-factor model.
 As for organizational justice, the results shown in Tables 1 and 2 support the superiority of the two-factor model over the one-factor model.
-The results in Tables 1 and 2 also show the superiority of a two-factor solution of the mediators over a one-factor solution, and the superiority of a nine-factor solution of all independent variables (excluding the demographic variables) over a one-factor solution.
+The results in Tables 1 and 2 also show the superiority of a two-factor solution of the mediators over a one-factor solution and the superiority of a nine-factor solution of all independent variables (excluding the demographic variables) over a one-factor solution.
 Thus, the CFA findings support the discriminant validity of the research variables.

 --------------------------------